- Applications - General

 Applications - General1.1 Will my cells work with your systems?

 In most cases, yes, your cells will work with the system.
 Whether a cell is compatible or not is dependent on many things such as the size and fragility of the cells.
-Please contact our applications team for a detailed list of cells that have been trialled in the RNA-Seq system.
+Please contact our applications team for a detailed list of cells that have been trialed in our Nadia product family or µEncapsulator system.

-Cells and beads are advised to be used at a concentration of 300 per µl.
+Cells and beads are advised to be used at a concentration of 300 and 600 per µl, respectively.

 At present, we do not sell beads.